danielneil/Shark/README.PLUGINS.md

                         ticker code of the stock
   -r RSIPERIOD, --rsiPeriod RSIPERIOD
                         RSI period of which to base the calculation upon.
-  -max MAXRSI, --maxRSI MAXRSI
-                        Warn if the RSI is greater than this threshold.
+  -max MAX, --max MAX   Warn if the RSI is greater than this threshold.
-  -min MINRSI, --minRSI MINRSI
-                        Warn if the RSI is less than this threshold.
+  -min MIN, --min MIN   Warn if the RSI is less than this threshold.
 ## check_template.py

 **Usage:** check_template.py [-h] [-t TICKER]